-This article covers two ways you can sell your Bitcoin – selling through an exchange/broker, or spending it.
+This article covers two ways you can sell your cryptocurrency – selling through an exchange/broker, or spending it.
 Even if you’re not planning to sell your crypto anytime soon, or if you haven’t invested yet, this article is still for you – as it’s important to consider how you might exit an investment well before you’re intending to do so.

-Option 1 – Sell your Bitcoin through an exchange/broker
+Option 1 – Sell your crypto through an exchange/broker

 The first way to sell your Bitcoin (or other cryptocurrency) is to swap it directly for New Zealand Dollars.
-You can do this by sending your coins from your wallet or exchange (like Binance, Crypto.com, or Coinbase) to a broker such as Easy Crypto, a New Zealand owned and operated broker which I’ll cover the steps for in this article.
+You can do this by sending your coins from your wallet or exchange (like Binance, Crypto.com, or Coinbase) to a broker such as Easy Crypto.
+Here’s a step-by-step guide:

 Step 1 – Sign up for Easy Crypto, and verify your identity using your ID.